dimitri12482/mern/README.md

-# Node.js Rest APIs with Express, Sequelize & MySQL example
+# React, Node.js with Express, MySQL login

 This is a fullstack project using Nodejs, React, Express and MySQL.
 The goal for the project was to design a login form to fill out personal details (name, address) and store